pushkar100/notes-javascript/ReactJS/react-notes-with-redux-2019.md

 **Q: What does `dispatch` do?**
 A: It helps Redux perform *one full cycle* of all the redux operations.
 That is, take  action (form), send it to all the reducers (departments), update state (central repo of all the data of all departments).

+**Q: What is the importance of an action creator?**
+A: Action creator is the only way we can change the state in Redux.
+We use it to dispatch an action!
+Without action creator, nothing in that cycle is executed

+**Q: Is payload mandatory in an action object?**
+A: ***No***, payload is optional but type is mandatory.
+Also, payload need not always be an object, it can be any javascript value

 **An Important Note on Redux**

 One important thing about Redux is that we can only modify data in the state only through these cycle methods provided.
 There is *NO WAY* in which we can directly access the central state object maintained by redux and manipulate it